 You can set up recurring contributions, or invest your spare change.
 Acorns automatically follows a strategy known as dollar-cost averaging, which is ideal for retirement investing.
 Rather than putting all of your money into the market at once, you do it slowly over time.

-Acorns now offers three services which are Lite, Personal, and Family.
+Acorns offers two different plans: Personal, and Family.

 Personal is $3 per month and comes with a taxable brokerage account as well as the retirement and checking accounts.